CodexLink/django-single-page-crud/README.md

-# CRUD Simulation for Summer Skilling #1
+# CRUD Simulation for Summer Skilling

-Or known as a **Web App Simulation Under One Page CRUD Session.**
+Or known as the **Web App Simulation Under One Page | CRUD Session.**

 ## Introduction